nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 - - Line #57 - Send requests to Nginx Ingress in AKS1
 - - Line #58 - Set another Custom Header for tracking

 As you can see, there are quite a few Caching directives and parameters that must be set properly.
 There are Advanced Nginx Caching classes available from Nginx University that cover architectures and many more details and use cases if you would like to learn more.
-You will also find quite a few blogs and an E-book on Nginx Caching, it is a popular topic.
+You will also find quite a few blogs and a Webinar on Nginx Caching, it is a popular topic.
 See the References Section.

 But for this exercise, you will just enable it with the minimal configuration and test it out with Chrome.